makersacademy/rps-challenge/README.md

 ```

 You can see your test coverage when you run your tests.
 If you want this in a graphical form, uncomment the `HTMLFormatter` line and see what happens!

+#
+### Challenge progress

+Have built all relevant files, written 5 tests that all pass, have used a stub to test for random output of computer selection.
+On the result page, the logic is not matching up with user selection and computer selection, all is output but logic does not fucntion properly.
+Believe it may be due to an additional object being created when computer selection is called.